Complete Guide to Massively Multilingual Speech (MMS) Model

 Python Code : Speech to Text

 To convert speech to text using MMS model, follow the steps below.
-The colab notebook is also available for testing the model quickly.
+You can use the colab notebook below for testing the automatic speech recognition model (ASR) quickly.

 Fairseq is a toolkit for sequence modeling that lets us to train personalized models for translation, text summarization, language modeling etc.